 In 2016 we find that there are some things that JavaFX still cannot do as well as Swing (and it now looks like it will never do).
 In additional, the repositioning of JavaFX makes it a very useful complementary technology and often an alternative, but not a total replacement for Swing.
 JavaFX also now looks less attractive as a GUI for embedded devices.

 Taking all this into account, we now offer.

 A combined JavaFX/Swing Viewer which uses both technologies to provide the best possible solution.
 We have exciting plans for additional features in 2016/2017 using both Swing and JavaFX.
-This is our recommended solution for most uses.
+This is our recommended solution for users.

 I hope that makes sense and I would welcome your feedback or questions via email or in reply to this post.

 Are you a Developer working with PDF files?

 Our developers guide contains a large number of technical posts to help you understand the PDF file Format.

 Find out more about our software for Developers